tib0/local-llama/README.md

     All
   </summary>

-1. Build and make the app from sources by looking at "Use from source" section.
-Utilize either the `npm run package` or `npm run make` command.
+1. Build and make the app from sources by looking at [Use from source](#use-from-source) section.
 2. Navigate to the `out` folder within your project's root directory, where you will find the generated file.
 </details>